Category: Community

 Teaching others to do the same

 Along the way, we are sharing everything about how and who we work with.
 How things work and offer training for those who want to learn so that others (especially the communities we serve) can run with the same vision.
+All these are documented on our website here or in our Community Library here.

 And that’s all.
 Community Owned Microgrids in 4 Phases.